mrmhodak/buildtest/Architecture.rst

    toolchain.
 If toolchain is hidden module in your system, you must specify your toolchain version accordingly

+CMakeLists.txt for $BUILDTEST_TESTDIR/ebapps/GCC/CMakeLists.txt would like like this for GCC-5.4.0-2.27 and GCC-6.2.0-2.27 test

+.. program-output:: cat scripts/Architecture/GCC/CMakeLists.txt

+The CMakeLists.txt in your test directory will look something like this

+.. program-output:: cat scripts/Architecture/GCC/test/CMakeLists.txt

 Source Code Layout
 --------------------